Glenn leads charge as Spartans step up to notch potential confidence-building win

 “Our record doesn’t show how good our team is,” Glenn said after East improved to 5-7.
 “We have so many guys on this team who are program kids, for a lot of them, this is their first year on varsity.
 They’re starting to step up huge.”

-East rattled off the game’s first seven points and never trailed in the first half, taking a 28-26 advantage into intermission on a 12-foot jumper by Carter Tempelmeyer with two seconds left off an assist from Glenn.
+East rattled off the game’s first seven points and never trailed in the first half, taking a 28-26 advantage into intermission on a 12-foot jumper with 2 seconds left by Carter Tempelmeyer off an assist from Glenn.

 Southeast (7-5) took its lone lead at 31-30 less than two minutes into the third quarter on a drive and basket by Ajantae Hogan, who led the Knights with 19 points and seven rebounds.